xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 {: .notice--info}

 ## TIG Stack
 The TIG stack (Telegraf - InfluxDB - Grafana) is a popular opensource telemetry stack that can be used to gather telemetry data from several network platforms including Cisco devices like IOS XR routers.
-All example will be based on this stack with Influx DB in version 2.
+All example will be based on this stack with InfluxDB (version 2.x).

 While InfluxDB offers its own web application for data visualization, Grafana is still used.
 Indeed, it offers many more options for building dashboards and alerts and can work with other data sources than InfluxDB.
 Using InfluxDB interface is still very valuable to explore the database and build flux queries.

 ## Collection methods
 There are two collection methods for telemetry.
 Dial-in and dial-out, it refers to which element initiates the telemetry session: the collector or the data source device.
 For more information on what you could choose, there is this great article from Shelly on XRdocs: [Model-Driven Telemetry: Dial-In or Dial-Out ?](https://xrdocs.io/telemetry/blogs/2017-01-20-model-driven-telemetry-dial-in-or-dial-out/)

-As both methods may be used depending on your environment, both approach will be described and used as examples.
+As both methods may be used depending on your environment, both approaches will be described and used as examples.
 While gRPC dial-out is often easier to work with, we will show that the same result can be achieved with both.

 ## Telegraf collector
 Telegraf is composed of multiple plugins that can be categorized in four different types:
- - **Input plugin:** collect raw metrics from the datasources
+ - **Input plugin:** collect raw metrics from the data sources
  - **Processor plugin:** transform, decorate and filter metrics
  - **Aggregator plugin:** create aggregate metrics such as average mean, min, max, etc.
  - **Output plugin:** write metrics to datastore.

 For IOS XR routers, the plugin `inputs.cisco_telemetry_mdt` is used for dial-out and the plugin `inputs.gnmi` is used for dial-in.

-Multiples processor plugins will be used in the following examples to sanitize the data received and ensure that the output format is the same for both the dial-in and dial-out methods
+Multiples processor plugins will be used in the following examples to sanitize the data received and ensure that the output format is the same for both the dial-in and dial-out methods.

 ## Telemetry metric format
-Most telemetry data based on timeseries follow a commun format.
+Most telemetry data based on timeseries follow a common format.
 It is important to know this format to better understand how data is handled between the different components of the stack.

 A time serie data point requires the following metadata:
  - **Timestamp:** the time at which the metric was collected